 Since we first started making steel, it is almost two decades now, Kesri Alloys has been making carbon steel, alloy steel and stainless steel ingots.
 Over time, we’ve almost certainly honed our skills.

-Kesri Alloys supplies carbon steel, alloy steel and stainless steel ingots that have been approved by the IBR for use in open die forging, ring rolling, upsetting, and rolling processes.
+Kesri Alloys supplies carbon steel, alloy steel and stainless steel ingots that have been approved by the IBR which are suitable for open die forging, ring rolling, upsetting, and rolling processes.
 Forging quality carbon steel, alloy steel and stainless steel ingots are our area of expertise.

 |SIZE (Inches)||SHAPE||LENGTH (Inches)||INGOT WEIGHT (Kgs) APPROX.|